 The Officer’s ability to take a Strike Test roll has come into play in a couple games for me but it has never helped me win a game.
 Usually if your commander is dead things are going downhill for you and it’s hard to turn things around…

 The other cool things about the officer is he has a full 4″ command range which means he can reach any section of a 3 deck ship no matter where he is.
 Many of the lesser characters have a 3″ range and that extra 1″ makes a difference on ships.

-The Master Gunner is one of the characters I find myself using most.
-The increased efficiency on cannons and sometimes even swivels is remarkable.
+A Master Gunner is one of the Blood & Plunder Characters I find myself using most, especially if playing a naval game.
+The increased efficiency in the rate of fire for cannons, and sometimes even swivels, is remarkable.
 A group of Marins on a set of cannons can get a shot and a reload out of a Heart activation card.
 Add a Master Gunner and they can shoot, reload for free with Expert Artillery Crew, reload with their second action, then reload again with the Master Gunner’s command point leaving them with 1 reload instead of 3!
 And then there’s the -1 bonus when firing your cannons!
 I think this ability was designed with the new “optional” cannon rules in mind (page 188 NPBtL) but it’s even better with the original cannon rules.
 Helping your cannons make contact is a great passive ability.

 If you’re relying on using a commander’s Broadside ability to shoot your cannons, you’ll need to be careful to not break the “one command point per turn” rule with the Master Gunner.
 If the commander has used a command point to let a unit fire during the turn, the Gunner can’t use his Reload command on the same unit later in the same turn.
 He could give it to a unit in an adjacent ship section if they hadn’t received a command point from the commander.